-Key audit matter How our audit addressed this matter Impairment of intangible non-current asset Refer to Note 8 in the financial statements Intangible assets are stated at \$3,107,476 as at 30 June 2017 and comprise the intellectual property rights for the monepantel (MPL) oncology platform.
-The MPL asset is not yet available for use and is, therefore, subject to an annual impairment review by management to assess whether the asset's recoverable amount is greater than its carrying amount.
-Management's assessment involved: Reviewing the key assumptions for the MPL value in use calculation, which was prepared in the previous financial year, to determine whether there were any significant changes during the current financial year; and Evaluating whether any events have occurred to indicate the MPL asset's recoverable amount.
+Key audit matter

+How our audit addressed this matter

+Impairment of intangible non-current asset

+Refer to Note 8 in the financial statements

+Intangible assets are stated at \$3,107,476 as at 30 June 2018 and comprise the intellectual property rights for the monepantel oncology platform (MPL).
+The MPL asset is not yet available for use and remains subject to annual impairment review by management to assess whether the asset's recoverable amount is greater than its carrying amount.

+Management's assessment involved:

+- Reviewing the key assumptions for the MPL value in use calculation model, which was prepared in the previous financial year, to determine whether there were any significant changes during the current financial year; and - Evaluating whether any events have occurred to indicate the MPL asset's recoverable amount may be less than its carrying amount.

 Management's assessment is subject to estimation uncertainty and requires significant management judgement.
 We determined this to be a key audit matter due the risk that the outcome of the impairment assessment could vary significantly if different assumptions are applied.

-Our audit procedures, in relation to management's impairment assessment of the MPL asset, included: Assessing whether there are any indicators of impairment of the MPL asset, including enquiring with management on the current and planned commercialisation activities; Involving our financial modelling specialists to check the mathematical accuracy of the value in use model, including the appropriateness of the discount rate used; Assessing the reasonableness of management's assumptions included in the value in use model and whether there are any indicators that would require the re-estimation of the asset's recoverable amount; and Assessing the adequacy of the disclosures in Note 8.
+Our audit procedures, in relation to management's impairment assessment of the MPL asset, included:

+- Assessing whether there are any indicators of impairment of the MPL asset, including enquiring with management on the current and planned commercialisation activities; - Involving our financial modelling specialists to check the mathematical accuracy of the value in use model, including the appropriateness of the discount rate used; - Assessing the reasonableness of management's assumptions included in the value in use model and whether there are any indicators that would require the re-estimation of the asset's recoverable amount; and - Assessing the adequacy of the disclosures in Note 8 to the financial statements.

+Key audit matter How our audit addressed this matter 110171 RSM

+Revenue recognition

-Key audit matter How our audit addressed this matter Revenue recognition Refer to Note 2 in the financial statements For the year ended 30 June 2017 the Group has recognised sales revenue of \$2,854,176.
-We determined revenue recognition be a key audit matter due to the following: The balance is significant to the Group and there are risks associated with management override, completeness and accuracy of sales and the timing of revenue recognition for sales occurring on or around year end; and Sales generated from the pharmaceutical segment are comprised of revenue streams with varying contract terms and pricing elements, which may result in minor errors that could, in aggregate, have a material impact on the financial statements.
-Our audit procedures in relation to the Group's revenue recognition included: On a sample basis, we agreed the revenue amounts to various supporting documentation including a combination of approved contracts, price lists and proof of delivery documents to assess that the Australian Accounting Standards revenue recognition criteria were met for recognised sales; For a sample of revenue received in advance, recalculation of the allocation between revenue and current liabilities; Reviewing sale transactions occurring near the reporting date to ensure that revenue had been recognised in the correct period; Performing testing on journals to identify any management override of internal controls related to revenue recognition; and Assessing the adequacy of the net sales disclosures contained in Note 23 segment reporting.
+Refer to Note 2 in the financial statements

+For the year ended 30 June 2018, the Group has recognised sales revenue of \$2,871,345.
+We determined revenue recognition be a key audit matter due to the following:

+- The balance is significant to the Group and there are risks associated with management override, completeness and accuracy of sales and the timing of revenue recognition for sales occurring on or around year end; and - Sales generated from the pharmaceutical segment are comprised of revenue streams with varying contract terms and pricing elements, which may result in minor errors that could, in aggregate, have a material impact on the financial statements.

+Our audit procedures in relation to the Group's revenue recognition included:

+- On a sample basis, we agreed the revenue amounts to various supporting documentation including a combination of approved contracts, price lists and proof of delivery documents to assess that the Accounting Standards Australian revenue recognition criteria were met for recognised sales; - For a sample of revenue received in advance, we recalculated and checked the allocation between revenue and current liabilities; - Reviewing sale transactions occurring near the reporting date to ensure that revenue had been recognised in the correct period; - Performing testing on journals to identify any management override of internal controls related to revenue recognition; and - Assessing the adequacy of the net sales disclosures contained in Note 23 Segment Reporting.